 All food service establishments selling, serving, and preparing food require a State of Colorado Retail Food Establishment License.
 All facilities being used for such purpose must be inspected and approved by SJBPH Environmental Health staff prior to operation.
 If interested in starting a retail food establishment or retail food market in Archuleta or La Plata Counties, contact San Juan Basin Public Health for assistance at 970.335.2052 or email@example.com.

 A set of plans and specifications must be submitted to the health department for review and approval before construction begins.
 Once you have submitted the plan review packet to SJBPH, approval and licensing takes approximately eight (8) weeks.
 Retail food licenses cannot be purchased until the plan review has been completed and approved by SJBPH staff.

 - Plan Review Packet

 - Mobile Unit Retail Food Plan Review Packet

 - Retail Food License Request and Renewal Form 2021

 - San Juan Basic Public Health – 2021 Fee Schedule

 What do I do if I want to purchase an existing restaurant, grocery store or other food service facility?

 Request a change of ownership inspection; this will provide detailed information outlining any changes or remodeling that may be required to bring the facility into compliance with Colorado State Retail Food Establishment Regulations.
-Since the Regulations have changed over the years, even a restaurant that is currently operating may not meet the current regulations.
-When there is a change of ownership, or any extensive remodeling, the owner will be required to bring the facility into compliance with the current Regulations.
+Since the regulations were updated in January of 2019, even a restaurant that is currently operating may not meet the new regulations.
+The owner will be required to bring the facility into compliance.

 What fees may be assessed?